larsjaakko/cryptokitty-gan/README.md

 ## Dataset

 Dataset is created by calling the open Cryptokitties API.
 Images are served as .svg files, which are then converted to .png files using Inkscape's command line tool.
-Cairosvg and ImageMagick + wand fail to read and/or convert the .svg files properly.
-Inkscape, although a clunky behemoth compared to a simple python library, does the task admirably well.
+Cairosvg and ImageMagick/wand fail to read and/or convert the .svg files properly.
+Inkscape, although a clunky behemoth compared to a simple python library, does the task more consistently.
+Still, many artifacts and smaller errors to the kitties are introduced in the conversion process.
+This should not impact the overall project, however.

 Images are resized down to 256 x 256, with a white background.